-Have you ever wanted to try kitesurfing, or maybe take it to a new level, without having to travel far?
+Have you ever wanted to try kitesurfing in spain, or maybe take it to a new level, without having to travel far?
 Enter Spain and its famous windy beaches, which attract both beginners and professional kitesurfers.

 Thanks to its geographical location, Spain is windy all year round.
 There are thermal winds during the hot summer months and strong storm winds during the winter.